DenzelEchev/empower-your-search-lightening-talk/README.md

 # empower-your-search-lightening-talk
 ## This is the Keynote from my talk @ Scripted Philadelphia on June 29th 2023
-All the slides can be located in the directory in this repo
+All the slides can be located in the directory in this repo.

 ![alt text](./../../../Documents/Empower%20Your%20Search/‎Empower%20Your%20Search.‎001.png)